vince-nyanga/vince-nyanga.github.io/_posts/2019-11-09-building-a-carpooling-api-with-django-part-3.md

 ---
 title: Building a carpool web API with Django (part 3)
 date: 2019-11-09
-tags: [Django, Python]
+categories: [Django, Python]
 ---

 In [part 2]({{ site.baseurl }}/building-a-carpooling-api-with-django-part-2/) of the series we added some validation to our custom `User` model as well as unit tests.
 In this post we are going to create more models -- `Vehicle`, `Place` and `Trip`.

 ## Vehicle

 Let's start by adding a `Vehicle` model that will hold information about a vehicle such as make, model, image etcetera.
 Let's go to our `kapool` directory and activate our virtual environment by running `pipenv shell`.
 You should see the prefix `(kapool)` on your terminal to indicate that the virtual environment is now active.
 Let's install [pillow](https://python-pillow.org/), an image processing library that Django uses.
 Run the following command:

 ```
 pipenv install pillow==6.2.0
 ```

 With pillow installed let's create a new app called `vehicles` by running this command:

 ```
 python manage.py startapp vehicles
 ```

 Before we forget we need to register our `vehicles` app to our project by adding it to the list of `INSTALLED_APPS` in our `kapool_project/settings.py`:

 ```python
 # kapool_project/settings.py
 INSTALLED_APPS = [